Anees B. Chagpar MD, MSc, MA, MPH, MBA, FRCS(C), FACS

-Associate Professor of Surgery (Oncology); Director, The Breast Center at Smilow Cancer Hospital at Yale-New Haven; Program Director, Interdisciplinary Breast Fellowship; Assistant Director, Diversity and Health Equity at Yale Cancer Center
+Associate Professor of Surgery (Oncology); Director, The Breast Center at Smilow Cancer Hospital at Yale-New Haven; Program Director, Interdisciplinary Breast Fellowship; Assistant Director, Global Oncology, Yale Comprehensive Cancer Center

 Large Database/Outcomes Research:

 We use a series of large databases including the National Health Interview Survey, the National Cancer Database, and in house surveys to answer important clinical and outcomes questions.
 In particular, we have been interested in clinical prediction modelling, diversity and health equity issues, cancer screening and survivorship issues, and cost, quality and access to care.